ProGenNo/ProHap_PeptideAnnotator/README.md

 The peptide annotation pipeline produces a tab-separated file containing the following columns:

 - `ID`: Identifier matching the input file
-- `sequence`: Amino acid sequence of the peptide
+- `sequence`: Amino acid sequence of the peptide.
+Note that all isoleucine (I) residues are reported as leucine (L).
 - `possible_contaminant`: Is any of the matching proteins a contaminant?
 - `pep_type1`: Peptide classification based on the influence of genetic variation.
 The possible values are:
     - _decoy_: peptide matches only decoy sequences and should be removed from further analysis